Mountaineering Basics: How to Get Into Mountaineering

 10. Getting Past Fear

-One of my favorite parts of mountaineering is staring down the barrel of a gun called fear.
+One of my favorite parts of mountaineering is looking fear in the eye and then moving past it.
 I’m terrified of heights, but I frequently climb mountains with steep drops and vertical rock.
 It’s taken me years to get comfortable with heights, but mountaineering allows me push past that fear.

 11. Get Your Alpine Degree